top of page

 Search

-• Writer's picturePrem Sundaram
+Writer's picturePrem Sundaram

 How to Study with Flashcards and Index Cards

 Using flashcards to learn is a fantastic way to revise content.
-However, the first step is learning the material well.
+However, the first step in your education is learning the material well.
 It can be time-consuming to sum up content and create a flashcard.
 That's why making flashcards is best done as you go.
 For example, you might make revision cards for large topics early on.
 This way, you won't have to spend time creating them close to the exams.

 There are several ways to improve your learning experience with flashcards.
 While the most obvious one is to create clear and structured flashcards, you can also use images and spaced repetition.
 This method will help you make your flashcards more interesting and interactive.
 It is also recommended to review flashcards multiple times throughout the day.
+We have done research and summarized for you here some top tips.

 Making your own flashcards